fujaba/fulibFx/README.md

 ## 🌍 Routes

-Routes are the way to navigate between views.
+Routes are the main way to navigate between views.
 To set up routes to different views, you have to create a class where the routes will be defined.

 Inside the class, you have to create a field for each route you want to define.
 The field has to be annotated with